Captain Farris House

 The Kennedy Legacy

-The Kennedy family spent many summers at their compound in Hyannisport.
-There, along the shore, they gathered for family celebrations, sailing competitions, and tag football games on the lawn.
-John F. Kennedy, in particular, loved the natural beauty of Cape Cod so much that, as president, he created the Cape Cod National Seashore to preserve miles of coastline and nature trails through the marsh and dunes of the outer Cape for generations to come.
-His personal and professional legacy is preserved at his eponymous museum in downtown Hyannis.
+The Kennedy family’s connection to Cape Cod is legendary.
+Their compound in Hyannisport served as a summer retreat where they held family gatherings, played tag football games on the lawn, engaged in sailing races, and made key political decisions.
+President John F. Kennedy loved the Cape so much that he established the Cape Cod National Seashore in 1961 to preserve miles of coastline and nature trails through the marsh and dunes of the outer Cape for future generations.

 John F. Kennedy Museum, Hyannis